alexanderkrauck/uncertainty_prediction/notes.md

 My idea is to create a Bayesian network (with continous random variables and possibly also discrete ones), do forward sampling to generate samples.
 Then I want to restrict myself to some variables as input or observatory variables and want to predict the distribution of one or multiple other variables based on this.
 I want to infer the true distributions by using probabilistic queries.

 Forward sampling is consistent with the true distribution (probabilistic modeling slides 04b page 13).
 I need to make probabilistic queries in order to get conditional probabilities analytically from a bayesian network.

+## Rothfuss notes

+self._add_softmax_entropy_regularization()
+self._add_l1_l2_regularization(core_network)

+might be full batch training that they are doin

+## Idea for better optimization

+An idea might be instead of rewarding the true y of CDE to punish other answers similar to how it is done in classification tasks.